Cray-HPE/docs-csm/operations/node_management/Configure_NTP_on_NCNs.md

 ## Fix broken configuration

+Clock sync is performed in increments instead of all at once, so it may take some time for the clocks to sync.
+Before executing any commands, give the nodes some time to update.
+Sync typically happens within a few seconds, but on occasion could up to 30 or more minutes.
+Periodically running `chronyc tracking` will show clock statistics and can be used to determine if the clocks are gradually syncing.

 On each affected NCN run the following:

 1. Set a token as described in [Identify Nodes and Update Metadata](Rebuild_NCNs/Identify_Nodes_and_Update_Metadata.md).